Siguza/psychicpaper/docs/index.md

 }
 ```

-You can further get some JIT entitlements to dynamically load or generate code, you can spawn a shell, or literally a thousand other things.
+You can further get some JIT entitlements to dynamically load or generate code, you can spawn a shell, or any of literally a thousand other things.

-There are a mere two things this bug does not give us: root and kernel.
+There are a mere two privileges this bug does not give us: root and kernel.
 But for both of those, our available attack surfaces just increased a hundredfold, and I would argue that going to root isn't even worth it, because you might as well go straight for the kernel.

 But I hope you will understand, dear reader, that losing one 0day is loss enough for me, so of course escalating past "mobile with every entitlement ever" is left as an exercise to you. ;)